mjc-school/MJC-School/stage #2/module #3. SQL/lesson #6. JOINS Tutorial/content.md

 6. **CROSS JOIN** - returns the Cartesian product of rows from the tables in the join.
 In other words, t combines each row from the first table with each row from the second table.

-## Tasks

-1) Select Payments with “Monthly” type;

-2) Select all marks by Art

-3) Select all students who have “Weekly” payments;

-4) Select all students who has marks by Math.

 ## Materials

 - https://www.sqlshack.com/sql-multiple-joins-for-beginners-with-examples/